 Different kinds of wheels:

 Air filled: much grip (depends on how much air is in the wheel), big (usually 150mm+), good for offroad and street, good damping

-Polyurethane: good grip (depends on hardness), size between 97-120mm, goes with Kegel or ABEC adapter
+Polyurethane: good grip (depends on hardness, hard wheels usually have less grip), size between 80-120mm, goes with Kegel or ABEC adapter

-The more flex it has the better the damping will be but it will also get more unstable on high speeds
+The more flex it has the better the damping will be but it will also get more unstable on higher speeds